 We look forward to welcoming you and making your stay refreshing and renewing.
 Give us a call, or you can make your reservations directly through our website for an immediate booking.
 Share a great experience – Gift certificates make a thoughtful surprise for someone you love.

 About the Inn

-This three-story brick Colonial Revival home was built in the early 1920 and owned by tobacco magnate Howard G. Longenecker, a prominent Mount Joy citizen.
+This three-story brick Colonial Revival home was built in the early 1920 by Howard G. Longenecker, a prominent Mount Joy citizen, who made his money in banking and tobacco.
 A family home for years, it later was a boarding house for male teachers in the 1950s and 60s before becoming the bed and breakfast it is today.